 Please note that international postdoctoral fellows on work permits are prohibited from attending any educational institution and taking any academic, professional or vocational training course (as stated on the permit).

 Beginning February 21, 2015 Citizenship and Immigration Canada has implemented a new process for employers hiring foreign nationals who are exempt from the Labour Market Impact Assessment (LMIA).
 This includes postdoctoral fellows.
-Employers must submit an offer of employment online form (IMM 5802) and pay a fee before the work permit application is submitted.
-Ensure that that the form (IMM 5802) and payment has been filled electronically by your academic unit before you submit your work permit application.
+Employers must submit an offer of employment online through the Employer Portal and pay a fee before the work permit application is submitted.
+Ensure that that the offer and payment have been submitted electronically by your academic unit before you submit your work permit application.
 You will need a copy of the completed form for inclusion with your work permit application.

 Work permit application procedure